Dan J. Harkey

 Changing the Character of Real Property:

-Primary changes include replacing the local municipality's control and oversight of building, planning, and zoning with state-level bureaucracies managed by state public employees who are labor union members.
+Primary changes include replacing the local municipality’s control and oversight of building, planning, and zoning with state-level bureaucracies managed by state public employees who are members of labor unions.

 Localized planning tends to focus on protecting neighborhoods’ peacefulness and tranquility.
 Newly created state-run bureaucracies may or may not make decisions about maintaining or improving neighborhood lifestyles or having a vested interest in you, your family, and others.

 I bring this up because local control and bureaucracies will not just lie down and disappear.
 There will be competing power structures between local governments and the state bureaucracy.
 This competition can lead to inefficiencies, increased costs, and a lack of focus on local needs.
-Government employee bureaucracies never disappear but are willing to compete with other bureaucratic agencies to cause more grief, time, effort, and expense.
+Government employee bureaucracies never truly truly disap, pear,, but instead instead are willing to compete with other bureaucratic agencies, causing, causing more grief, time, effort, and expense.
 The losers are always the property owners and taxpayers.

-Agencies operate on allocated tax dollars confiscated from property owners, while property owners must use personal money.
+Agencies operate on allocated tax dollars confiscated from property owners, whereas property owners must use their personal funds.
 With zoning codes, building codes, and administrative staffing, a process will still be necessary to obtain building permits to complete code compliance.
-All the above means more hassle and frustration in bringing non-conforming buildings into today's more flexible standards.
+All the above means more hassle and frustration in bringing non-conforming buildings into today’s more flexible standards.

-Valuation methods have changed, meaning the appraisal process for residential and commercially zoned properties.
-The long-standing industry standard has been using comparable sales in conforming neighborhoods and adjusting for location, quality, and amenities to arrive at a value conclusion.
+Valuation methods have evolved, affecting the appraisal process for both residential and commercially zoned properties.
+The long-standing industry standard has been to use comparable sales in conforming neighborhoods and adjust for location, quality, and amenities to arrive at a value conclusion.

-On a going-forward basis, the appraiser(s) should determine the feasibility of tearing down or modifying existing structure(s) to replace or convert to vertically constructed high-density apartment units.
-Calculating how many units a purchaser/developer may hypothetically build on a parcel, considering the new state-mandated land-use-and-density requirements, the appraiser will most likely use the residual-valuation method to calculate per-unit land value for prospective future development.
+On a going-forward basis, the appraiser(s) should determine the feasibility of tearing down or modifying existing structure(s) to replace or convert to vertically constructed high-density apartment uuunits.In calculating the number of units a purchaser/developer may hypothetically build on a parcel, considering the new state-mandated land-use and density requirements, the appraiser will most likely use the residual-valuation method to determine the per-unit land value for prospective future development.
 Per unit land value times the number of prospective units will result, in most cases, in higher valuations than the prior industry methods.
-Additional units will receive a bonus for building affordable units.
+Additional units will receive a bonus for being built as affordable housing.

-These newly mandated state-level building standards will apply to all types of properties in all property uses and zoning classifications.
+These newly mandated state-level building standards will apply to all types of properties, regardless of property use or zoning classification.
 For example, a commercially zoned property occupied as a church may be subject to a highest-and-best-use analysis.
 It may be more valuable to tear down and replace it with high-density residential apartments.

 As a hypothetical example, a property of 24,000 square feet may have a value of 1.2 million compared with sales of other church properties.
-However, using the new state-mandated standards, the property's highest and best use would be to tear it down and build 29 residential units.
-The church property would have an allowable land value of $74,000 per unit for a future residential rental unit development, or a total of $2,200,000.
+However, using the new state-mandated standards, the property’s highest and best use would be to tear it down and build 29 residential units.
+The church property would have an allowable land value of $74,000 per unit for a future residential rental unit development, totaling $2,200,000.
 With affordable units, a density bonus will be available.

-The neighborhood may gain 29 units, an average of 2.5 occupants, or 72 tenants moving into the quiet, tree-lined community with minimal setbacks and parking required.
-The building could see 50 or more cars to find parking around the neighborhood.
-Tree-lined, quiet areas can now expect transient tenancy void of traditional values.
-But, heck, this is what we voted for?
+The neighborhood may gain 29 units, averaging 2.5 occupants, or 72 tenants moving into the quiet, tree-lined community, which has minimal setbacks and requires parking.
+The building could accommodate 50 or more cars, making it difficult to find parking around the neighborhood.
+Tree-lined, quiet areas can now expect transient tenancy, void of traditional values.
+But heck, this is what we voted for?

 Using the above example, California can expect a massive flurry of new developments that may downgrade the quality of life for many who prefer a peaceful, quiet neighborhood lifestyle.
-Quiet neighborhoods may become high-density transient-occupant tenants that bring noise, neighbor conflicts, traffic congestion, crime, and increased neighborhood hustle and bustle.
+Quiet neighborhoods may become high-density areas with transient occupants who bring noise, neighbor conflicts, traffic congestion, crime, and increased neighborhood activity.

-The fact that the state government has taken over development oversight and allowed municipal cities only to be approved as an administrative action is problematic.
-State mandates decision-making does not mean that the property owner will not get bogged down in a nightmare of regulations at a local municipal level.
-The nightmare will be between state regulators and hostile local municipalities about sharing their power, approvals, and oversight.
-All parasitic bureaucracies, whether state or local, feed and grow on the available crop of property owners.
+The fact that the state government has taken over development oversight and allowed municipal cities to be approved only as an administrative action is problematic.
+State-mandated decision-making does not mean that the property owner will not get bogged down in a nightmare of regulations at the local municipal level.
+The nightmare will be between state regulators and hostile local municipalities over sharing power, approvals, and oversight.
+All paraAllLltic bureaucracies, whether state or local, thrive on a readily available crop of property owners.
 Multiple bureaucracies can separately feed on the same property owner.

 The U.S. has almost 3,000 trillion cubic feet of recoverable natural gas.
-Natural gas is a clean-burning energy source, adding 3 million jobs annually to the U.S. workforce.
-It is abundant, highly reliable, has many uses, and is reasonably inexpensive in comparison to other sources of energy.
+Natural gas is a clean-burning energy source that adds approximately 3 million jobs annually to the U.S. workforce.
+It is abundant, highly reliable, has numerous uses, and is reasonably inexpensive compared to other sources of energy.
 But there is one major problem.
-Using natural gas provides flexibility and independence to the population.
+SiNaturalas provides flexibility and independence to the population.
 Too many social engineers constitute a problem.

 California is leading the charge to eliminate personal freedoms by requiring electrification in an updated building code.
 The state has passed new energy codes to incentivize construction (force) with electric appliances, heating, and cooling systems, all to stop the usage of fossil fuels and natural gas.49 Cities already require all electricity in new construction, including cooking, heating, and water.